Tyriar/vscode-theme-generator/README.md

 ```

 Then in VS Code press <kbd>F5</kbd> to build demo and launch the debugger with the generated themes available to switch to.

-## Publishing

-The official guidance from the team is to [avoid publishing until the theme format is finalized](http://code.visualstudio.com/updates/v1_11#_preview-workbench-theming).
-The reason for this is because the format might change so much that the theme breaks.